Magdk01/SDAV_exam_project/index.markdown

-An interactive exploration of international trade relationships from 1870 to 2014, revealing patterns, power shifts, and the impact of historical events on global commerce.
+This interactive visualization project explores the evolution of global trade networks using historical data from 1870 to 2014.
+Through a series of interconnected stories, we examine the global development, with a certain focus on the United States of America, and how they rose to economic power, as well as beginning to lose their edge.

+Choose any story card below to begin your exploration, or follow them in sequence for a guided journey through the data.

 <div class="story-grid">
     <a href="{{ site.baseurl }}/stories/data-quality" class="story-card">